watercannons/OSI-Samples-OMF/basic_samples/OMF_API/CSharp/OMF_API/README.md

 For `Program.cs`, in the method `runMain`, change the variable `counterLimit` to modify the number of requests you want to make.
 Multiply `counterLimit` by 4 to get the actual # of requests being sent to the server

-There's a variable called `Resource2` in `appsettings.json` that points to a server where the Pi Web API build could be modified, this isn't necessary, because you could just change the `Resource` field instead
+There's a variable called `Resource2` in `appsettings.json` that points to a server where the Pi Web API build could be modified, this isn't necessary, because you could just change the `Resource` field instead.
+Also, `PerfHostWebAPI1` runs very slowly and crashes, it might be better to just switch between pre-performance metrics and post-performance metrics builds

 I also apologize for adding really badly formatted code into this existing sample code, there's probably several comments that I used for debugging that I never removed and some horrible variable naming